SteveJustin1963/tec-SCOPE/README.md

 - send to I/O port and calculate sudo period with loop counter
 - correlate and calibrate 0 and 90 degrees to period value
 - then interpolate the other angles , send to 7seg display eg 33.22.11 deg.min.sec.  for less than a second got second onliy , eg 11.1234
-- converted angle to star position, send to Stellarium over serial port
+- send angle to Stellarium over serial port
 - Stellarium finds location on star map, compare to visual data